 Equipment

-The Service Provider will be responsible for ensuring that all equipment used to deliver the BB Services is appropriately selected and performs as intended by the Original Equipment Manufacturers (OEM) and the Service Provider will be held liable for any impact to the BB Services or to other services/property at the Site due to any failure of the Equipment.
+The Service Provider will be responsible for ensuring that all equipment used to deliver the BB Services is appropriately selected and performs as intended by the Original Equipment Manufacturers (OEM) and the Service Provider will be held liable for any impact to the BB Services or to other services/property at the Site caused by any failure of the Equipment.

 The Service Provider is expected to ensure that all its equipment is fully functional after any power failure has occurred.